learnrelay/learnrelay/content/routes/react-router-relay.md

 )
 ```

-Both paths use the `PokemonPage` container and `ViewerQueries`, React Router Relay takes care of combining them and fetching data from a remote server for us.
+Both paths use the `PokemonPage` container and the `ViewerQueries` query object.
+React Router Relay takes care of combining them and fetching data from a remote server for us.

 > Note that the route can have parameters which will be passed down to the container and get combined with its fragment.